KristalC/Easy-Fanfic-Library/Instructions.md

 ## General Resources

-If you are having issues with the Easy Fanfic Library and wish to ask questions or leave feedback, please submit feedback on GitHub (<https://github.com/KristalC/Fanfic-Library-Easy-Setup/issues>) through the feedback form (<https://forms.gle/h2KXYeDXaDDvsSky5>).
+If you are having issues with the Easy Fanfic Library and wish to ask questions or leave feedback, please submit feedback on GitHub (<https://github.com/KristalC/Fanfic-Library-Easy-Setup/issues>) or through the feedback form (<https://forms.gle/h2KXYeDXaDDvsSky5>).
 Before you do so, please look over the common issues below.
 In addition, please try to be sure that your issue is with the sample library itself, not with Calibre or its plugins.

 The following resources may also be of use.